What Are the Best Restaurants in Seattle

 Have a Fine Cup of Coffee at Some of the Greatest Destinations in the Emerald City

 One of the things you should know before moving to Seattle is that this is the place where the first Starbucks came to be.
-So, finding good coffee should not be a problem.
+So, finding good coffee to keep you focused while house-hunting and checking the safety of the neighborhoods should not be a problem.
 There are plenty of shops, cafes, and pour over stands.
-Whether you are craving Americano, pumpkin spice latte or a cappuccino, there are plenty of establishments you can get them from.
+Whether you are craving Americano, pumpkin spice latte, or a cappuccino, there are plenty of establishments you can get them from.

 Are you moving with dogs?
 You should know that Makeda and Mingus is a pet-friendly location that welcomes all of your furry friends.
 You can have a sip of Seven Roasters Coffee here along with some snacks.